image-amazing/darknet-yolo/README.md

 The dataset is from the Pascal VOC Data and the KITTI Vision Benchmark Suite.

+First, it need to generate the label files for the dataset.

 How to generate the label files for the dataset:

 Because the Pascal VOC Data and the dataset from the KITTI Vision Benchmark Suite already have the label files, it just can use these files to generate the new label files for this project.